Review highlights advances in wearable brain-computer interfaces - Medical Xpress

 Professor Zhihong Li from Peking University underscores the need for wearable BCIs, noting their potential to facilitate intelligent medical care beyond laboratory and clinical settings.
 "Wearable BCI systems are essential in the burgeoning field of intelligent medical care," says Li.

-The review emphasizes the practicality of BCIs in continuous monitoring of intermittent neurological diseases like epilepsy and migraine, as well as in controlling in real-life scenarios.
+The review emphasizes the practicality of BCIs in continuous monitoring of intermittent neurological diseases like epilepsy and migraine, as well as in controlling assistive devices in real-life scenarios.
 "For effective daily use, the wearability of BCIs is crucial," explains Dr. Junshi Li from Peking University.
 Unlike other non-invasive BCIs, EEG can be acquired through scalp-based electrodes, making it more suitable for everyday wear.

 Categorized into scalp-, forehead-, and ear-EEG based on recording locations, the review addresses the unique advantages and challenges of each.
 Scalp-EEG, though offering richer brain information, faces challenges in wearability and hair interference.
 On the other hand, forehead- and ear-EEG are more user-friendly, with ear-EEG poised to become a mainstream technology in the future.